slateci/slateci.github.io/_posts/2019-10-14-kubernetes-with-singularity.md

 	kubectl apply -f https://docs.projectcalico.org/v3.8/manifests/calico.yaml

 Your node should now enter the `Ready` state, but it will only accept pods concerned with running Kubernetes itself.
-To use the cluster more generally with just this single node, you can remove the taint which keeps away non-systme pods:
+To use the cluster more generally with just this single node, you can remove the taint which keeps away non-system pods:

 	kubectl taint nodes --all node-role.kubernetes.io/master-